Estimated reading time: 8 minutes

 Building a successful business can be a great sense of accomplishment.

 But to neglect family, friends, or other personal interests can take its toll over time.

 It is essential to take the time to reflect, think, and regroup regularly to maintain your mental health and business advancements.

 Think about it: where were you, and what were you doing when you got the idea to do what you do?
 Take the time to refresh so you can keep focused and committed to your mission!

 I had a boss tell me once that if you aren’t having fun at work, you’re in the wrong job.

-As a business owner, you need to have fun and to carve out time to make sure you provide a fun environment for your employees.
+As a business owner, you need to have fun and carve out time to make sure you provide a fun environment for your employees.

-There is a real estate company that is named THF when asked what it stands for, the reply was “To Have Fun”!
+There is a real estate company that is named THF.
+When asked what it stands for, the reply was “To Have Fun”!
 Try to learn from this.